akdsss/Prof.-Liu-s-Group-Website/content/en/authors/Yao Chen/_index.md

 ### Education Experience

-- **2023.09 - present**: Master, Materials and Chemical Engineering, College of the Chemistry, South China Normal University
+- **2023.09 - present:** Master, Materials and Chemical Engineering, College of the Chemistry, South China Normal University

-- **2019.09 - 2023.06**: Bachelor, Chemical Engineering and Technology, School of Chemical Engineering and Pharmacy, Wuhan Institute of Technology
+- **2019.09 - 2023.06:** Bachelor, Chemical Engineering and Technology, School of Chemical Engineering and Pharmacy, Wuhan Institute of Technology